Start your day eating a healthy acai bowl or a crispy croissant with our guide on where to eat breakfast in Hong Kong

 Veda, 2 Arbuthnot Road, Central, Hong Kong, p.
 3755 3067

-With branches in both Tai Hang and Central, Fineprint is a top spot to get some tasty breakfast.
-Open from 6am on weekdays and 8am on weekends, it’s a great location for a pre-work fix or a long weekend catch up.
+Dotted across the Island, Fineprint is a top spot to get some tasty breakfast.
+Opening from 6am on weekdays and 8am on weekends, it’s a great location for a pre-work fix or a long weekend catch up.
 The avocado and salmon toast with harissa is damn good, and this crew makes some of the best coffee in town – hands down.

 Find out why they’re on our list of best cafés in Hong Kong.